What is a Memecoin? Understanding the Extreme Risks

 - Do not trust influencers.
 Many influencers are paid to promote memecoins.
 Some receive their tokens for free and dump them on their followers.

 - Have an exit plan.
-If you do buy, decide in advance when you will sell, both for profit and for loss.
-Do not let greed keep you in too long.
+Decide in advance when you will sell, both for profit and for loss.

 Should Beginners Buy Memecoins?